SUMMER VACATION IN OMAN

 Residing in the Best Hotel of the Country

 We reach our destination.
-Salalah was the capital of Oman until 1970.
-Before we check in at the Al Baleed Resort by Anantara, we stop at one of the many fruit stands.
-The area is famous for its bananas and coconuts.
-One stand after the other lines the roadside.
+Salalah was even the capital of Oman until 1970.
+Before we check into the Al Baleed Resort by Anantara, we make a stop at one of the many fruit stands.
+The area is known for its bananas and coconuts.
+One stall after another lines the roadside.
 The bananas are small, sweet and creamy.
 They taste like freshly prepared banana milk.
-I gobble down two pieces right away and rinse coconut milk afterwards.
-In the middle of the city directly on the sea is the hotel.
+I eat two at once and wash them down with coconut milk.
+The hotel is located in the middle of the city right by the sea.

 © Mirella Sidro